-Travel to Cuba for Americans is limited.
-Restrictions and guidelines for travel to Cuba are shaped by the policies of the current administration and regulated by the Office of Foreign Assets Control (OFAC) of the Department of the Treasury.
-Recently the Obama administration announced changes to these guidelines that will allow even more people to travel to Cuba for educational, cultural and religious purposes.
-As a result, PlazaCUBA is applying for an “Educational/People-to-People Specific License”, which will allow us to expand the types of programs we offer.
-Please check our website periodically for more updates.
+Travel to Cuba for Americans is still limited.
+Restrictions and guidelines for travel to Cuba are shaped by the policies of the current administration and regulated by the Department of the Treasury - Office of Foreign Assets Control (OFAC).
+Recently, the Obama administration announced changes to these guidelines that will allow even more people to travel to Cuba for educational, cultural and religious purposes.

 TRAVEL ARRANGEMENT – Booking Flights

-There are direct flights to Cuba from Cancun (other cities in Mexico), Canada, Miami and Nassau.
-A. Nash Travel is a professional and reliable Canadian agency for travel arrangement to Cuba from Canada, Mexico and Nassau.
-Contact Martha Arroyo at firstname.lastname@example.org or by phone at 800-818-2004, 905-755-0647.
+There are direct flights to Cuba from Miami, Cancun (other cities in Mexico), Canada, Miami and Nassau.
+Our group tours generally depart from Miami, and we will help you to book that flight.
+We work with a number of travel agents for our flights.
+Of them, A. Nash Travel is a reliable Canadian agency for travel arrangements to Cuba from Canada, Mexico and Nassau.
+Contact Martha Arroyo at email@example.com or by phone at 800-818-2004, 905-755-0647.

 TRAVEL ARRANGEMENT – Visas

 Cuba travelers need to purchase a tourist card – commonly referred to as a visa – for entry to Cuba.
-The cost varies cost from $15 (Nassau or Mexico) up to $75 (from Miami) and is good for 30 days.
-It can be purchased with your airline ticket through the above travel agencies or at the ticket counter before your departure.
+The cost varies and is generally around $75 from Miami, and is good for 30 days.
+It should be purchased along with your Cuba charter airline ticket through the travel agent before your departure.
 Ask your travel agent for information about securing a Cuban visa.